 - A thick-walled ceramic pot is filled up to the neck with a mixture of powder, sulphur, saltpetre, glass fragments and lead powder, on top of which a layer of black powder is added.
 The filling is then compacted hard and the opening is sealed with a piqued cloth..3) Before use, the cloth is pierced and a fuse is inserted into the filling.
 After the fuse is lit, the vessel is hurled at the opponent where it explodes.

 Assault pots with dazzling charges are used to hinder or disable opponents by blinding them.
-Preserved originals from the former Zurich Ketzerturm (Swiss)6) and the Zurich Lindenhof-Quarter7), now in the Swiss National Museum in Zurich, or specimens in the art collections of the Veste Coburg contain fillings of quicklime and caltorps.
+Preserved originals from the former Zurich Ketzerturm (Swiss)6) and the Zurich Lindenhof-Quarter7), now in the Swiss National Museum in Zurich, or specimens in the art collections of the Veste Coburg contain fillings of quicklime and caltrops.
 Or they are filled with Spanish pepper as a dazzling agent, just like some surviving storm pots from the Dutch town of Vlissingen.8)In battle, the vessels are hurled at the besiegers, they break and the escaping lime corrodes the opponents' eyes, respiratory tract and skin.
-In addition, the blinded fighters also kick their feet with the caltorps.1)
+In addition, the blinded fighters also kick their feet with the caltrops.1)

 During the siege of Zurich by the Confederates, the city's defenders successfully used dazzle pots on 25 July 1444, as the chronicler Gerold Edlibach described impressively: